What's Coming to Netflix in October 2022

 It’s time to look at everything coming to Netflix in October 2022.
-This is an early look at all the new TV shows and movies set to debut on Netflix (specifically in the US) throughout October, including new Netflix Originals and licensed titles.
+This is a comprehensive look at all the new TV shows and movies set to debut on Netflix (specifically in the US) throughout October, including new Netflix Originals and licensed titles.

 As always, you’ll want to check up on removals before diving into what’s new throughout the month.
 You can find the nearly 100 titles set to depart throughout October 2022 here which includes Schitt’s Creek and dozens of high-profile movies.